Basil of Caesarea: Caesarea

 In 362, Bishop Meletius of Antioch ordained Basil as a deacon.
 Eusebius then summoned Basil to Caesarea and ordained him as presbyter of the Church there in 365.
+Eusebius needed him as an assistant because of his intellectual gifts.
 Ecclesiastical entreaties rather than Basil's desires thus altered his career path.

-Basil and Gregory Nazianzus spent the next few years combating the Arian heresy, which threatened to divide Cappadocia's Christians.
+Basil and Gregory Nazianzus spent the next few years combatting the Arian heresy, which threatened to divide Cappadocia's Christians.
 In close fraternal cooperation, they agreed to a great rhetorical contest with accomplished Arian theologians and rhetors.
 In the subsequent public debates, presided over by agents of Valens, Gregory and Basil emerged triumphant.
-This success confirmed for both Gregory and Basil that their futures lay in administration of the Church.
+This success confirmed for both Gregory and Basil that their futures lay in the administration of the Church.
 Basil next took on functional administration of the city of Caesarea.
-Eusebius is reported as becoming jealous of the reputation and influence which Basil quickly developed, and allowed Basil to return to his earlier solitude.
-Later, however, Gregory persuaded Basil to return.
-Basil did so, and became the administrator for the Diocese of Caesarea.
+Eusebius is reported to have been jealous of Basil's quickly developed reputation and influence.
+He allowed Basil to return to his earlier solitude.
+Later, however, Gregory persuaded him to return, and Basil became the administrator for the Diocese of Caesarea.

-In 370, Eusebius died, and Basil was chosen to succeed him, and was consecrated bishop on 14 June 370.
-His new post as bishop of Caesarea also gave him the powers of exarch of Pontus and metropolitan of five suffragan bishops, many of whom had opposed him in the election for Eusebius's successor.
+In 370, Eusebius died.
+Basil was chosen to succeed him and was consecrated as a bishop on 14 June 370.
+His new post as Bishop of Caesarea also gave him the powers of exarch of Pontus and metropolitan of five suffragan bishops, many of whom had opposed him in the election for Eusebius's successor.
 It was then that his great powers were called into action.
 Hot-blooded and somewhat imperious, Basil was also generous and sympathetic.
 He personally organized a soup kitchen and distributed food to the poor during a famine following a drought.

 His letters show that he actively worked to reform thieves and prostitutes.
-They also show him encouraging his clergy not to be tempted by wealth or the comparatively easy life of a priest, and that he personally took care in selecting worthy candidates for holy orders.
+They also show him encouraging his clergy not to be tempted by wealth or the comparatively easy life of a priest and taking care in selecting worthy candidates for holy orders.
 He also had the courage to criticize public officials who failed in their duty of administering justice.
 At the same time, he preached every morning and evening in his own church to large congregations.
-In addition to all the above, he built a large complex just outside Caesarea, called the Basiliad, which included a poorhouse, hospice, and hospital, and was compared by Gregory of Nazianzus to the wonders of the world.
+In addition to all the above, he built a large complex just outside Caesarea, called the Basiliad, which included a poorhouse, hospice, and hospital.
+It was compared by Gregory of Nazianzus to the wonders of the world.